ad5030/homebridge-macosx-info/README.md

 I'm furnishing this software "as is".
 I do not provide any warranty of the item whatsoever, whether express, implied, or statutory, including, but not limited to, any warranty of merchantability or fitness for a particular purpose or any warranty that the contents of the item will be error-free.
 The development of this module is not supported by Apple Inc. or eve.
 These vendors and me are not responsible for direct, indirect, incidental or consequential damages resulting from any defect, error or failure to perform.

 ## License
-is project is licensed under the MIT License - see the <a href="https://github.com/ad5030/homebridge-macosx-info/blob/master/LICENSE"> LICENSE</a> file for details
+is project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details